RenardHJ/CodeIsArt/README.md

 Made for the 2017 UMW Hackathon

-The purpose of this project is to create a usable web application that allows for python code to be visually represented on an a canvas.
+The purpose of this project is to create a usable web application that allows for python code to be visually represented on a canvas.

 ## How It Works